kirstywilliams/quadtree/readme.md

 //initialises the QuadTree with the graph bounds, and sets as root node QuadTree tree = new Quadtree(bounds.getMinX(), bounds.getMinY(), bounds.getMaxX(), bounds.getMaxY());

-//assigns each vertex to the node containing it's coordinates
+//assigns each vertex to the node containing its coordinates
 //continually increasing the size of the assigned node
 //if node exceeds a size of 4, node is recursively split. for(Vertex v : V)